Excuta/Search-Client/README.md

 # Search Client

-a good skeleton for a custom browser, it allows to process user query in an extensible manner to allow adding more fuctionality easily also, it adds successful queries to suggestions
+A skeleton for a custom browser, it allows to process user query in an extensible manner to allow adding more fuctionality easily also, it adds successful queries to suggestions.

 ## Technical Overview